textpattern/textpattern.github.io/installation/complete-installation-and-update-instructions.md

 10. Look at the Diagnostics panel to confirm the upgraded version number is identified and whether there are any issues.
 11. Verify all preference settings.

-If you require more information, please refer to the [Step-by-step upgrading instructions](#TODO-upgrade).

-Upgrades from versions below 4.2.0 will present this warning upon your very first login to the admin-side:
+Note that upgrades from versions below 4.2.0 will present this warning upon your very first login to the back-end:

 ~~~
 Warning: Unknown column 'user_name' in 'where clause' select name, val from txp_prefs where prefs_id=1 AND user_name='' in /path/to/your/site/textpattern/lib/txplib_db.php on line xx
 ~~~

 This is expected behaviour for the very first login after the upgrade.
-Further navigation within the admin-side will continue without issue.
+Further navigation within the back-end will continue without issue.

+Congratulations!
+You have upgraded Textpattern.
+We hope you enjoy it.
+If you require more information, please refer to the [Step-by-step upgrading instructions](#TODO-upgrade).

-## Step-by-step Textpattern installion instructions
+## Step-by-step Textpattern installation instructions

-These instructions follow a process of using an (S)FTP application, which you presumably have ([Transmit](https://www.panic.com/transmit/) is a popular choice for Mac, and [WinSCP](https://winscp.net/eng/index.php/) is for Windows).
-If you're familiar with installing CMS software and prefer the quick notes, see the [README.txt](https://github.com/textpattern/textpattern/blob/master/README.txt) file that's included in the install package.
-If you're more of a command line jockey, the bits in [working with the development branch](/development/textpattern-source-code-repositories) should suit you.
+These instructions follow a process of using an (S)FTP application, which you presumably have (for example [[Transmit](https://www.panic.com/transmit/) is a popular choice for Mac, [WinSCP](https://winscp.net/eng/index.php/) for Windows, or FileZilla](https://filezilla-project.org/) for all platforms).

+If you're familiar with installing CMS software and prefer the quick guide, see the [README.txt](https://github.com/textpattern/textpattern/blob/master/README.txt) file that's included in the install package.
+Or try the [Quick installation guide](#quick-guide-installing-textpattern-for-the-first-time).

 ### Create your database

-Before you can install Textpattern, you will need a MySQL database ready, and a user account with 'write' privileges to go with it.
-It's a hurdle you jump on your web host's side of things, but now is a good time to take care of it so it's not holding up the Textpattern install/setup process later.
+Before you can install Textpattern, you need a MySQL database ready, and a user account with 'write' privileges granted.
+Your hosting environment will have an administration tool to do this from their control panel toolset.

-Record this information when you create the database and keep it handy.
-It will be used later in the setup process:
+Record the following information when you create the database and keep it handy for later in the setup process:

 * database username
 * database password
 * database name
 * database server address and port

-Depending on your web host, your web host account username (or ID, whatever) may be prefixed on the database name and database login.
+Depending on your web host, your web host account username or ID may be prefixed on the database name and database login.
 If this is the case for you, it will be evident when creating the database with your web host.

-For example, if your web host ID was your last name (`lname`) and you named your database `oceans` and chose `me` as a database login, then your actual database name and login to use in [Step 1](#step-1-set-database-details) would be `lname_oceans` and `lname_me`, respectively.

 ### Download and unpack Textpattern

-Now we begin the Textpattern part of the deal:

 1. Create a folder on your local drive and name it something recognizable (e.g. `txp-new`).
 2. [Download](https://textpattern.com/download) the latest release package (either `.zip` or `.tar.gz`, as you prefer).
 3. Move the package to the folder you created.
 4. Expand the package.

-The zip package will have a folder/file tree matching that in the [Textpattern repo](https://github.com/textpattern/textpattern).[^1] Following are the folders and files you'll see, pay particular attention the to `.htaccess`[^2] file if you intend to install Textpattern to an Apache web server.
+The zip package will have a folder/file tree matching that in the [Textpattern repo](https://github.com/textpattern/textpattern).[^1] Following are the folders and files you'll see, pay particular attention to the `.htaccess`[^2] file if you intend to install Textpattern to an Apache web server.

 `files`
 : **Type:** directory.